lonkelle/lonkelle/README.md

 ### My Life
 - 🧲 Co-founder of [`SideStore.io`](https://sidestore.io); currently working on [`EmuSync.com`](https://emusync.com) (website coming soon)
-- 🫂 If you'd like to directly support my passion(s), just use [`bit.ly/support-joelle-on-patreon`](https://bit.ly/support-joellestickney-on-patreon) to become a patron of my work 💕
+- 🫂 If you'd like to directly support my passion(s), use [`bit.ly/support-joelle-on-patreon`](https://bit.ly/support-joellestickney-on-patreon) to become a patron of my work 💕
 - ⚡ Fun fact, in highschool I spent all of christmas break sophomore year creating an NES game from scratch in 6502 ASM (10,000 lines of code) called "Tekka Scar Z"
 - 💬 Ask me about anything about iOS or retro video games and I'll probably have an answer for you